 For those who have dodged enlistment in the cocktail army but somehow got dragged along, Purgatory also offers an acceptable list of local beers.
-And as for bar food, you can’t go wrong with Purgatory’s burger, including a side of tangy pickles—a steal at $5 that holds its own with SLC’s best burgers.
+And as for bar food, you can’t go wrong with Purgatory’s burger, including a side of tangy pickles that holds its own with SLC’s best burgers.

 62 E. 700 South

 See more stories like this and all of our food and drink coverage.
 And while you’re here, why not subscribe and get six annual issues of Salt Lake magazine’s curated guide to the best of life in Utah.